openkairos/documentation/docs/technical/conventional-commits.md

 ```
 chore(tests): fix user registration flaky test

-- Removed the randomness from the test to ensure consistent results
+- removed the randomness from the test to ensure consistent results

-- Closes #123
+closes #123
 ```

 ## Scopes